-The betta fish is known for its incredible beauty and its warrior-like personality, but there are certain facts about this fish that make it a fascinating pet.
-Delve a little deeper into this fish's world and learn a few of its secrets with this great betta fish information.
+The betta fish is known for its incredible beauty and its warrior-like personality, but there are certain facts about the betta that make it a fascinating pet.
+Delve deeper into this fish's world and learn a few of its secrets with this great betta fish information.

 List of Facts About Betta Fish